dpull/dpull.github.io/_posts/2016-07-18-link_static_library.md

 	llvm ld
 		-force_load path_to_archive
 			Loads all members of the specified static archive library.
 			Note: -all_load forces all members of all archives to be loaded.
 			This option allows you to target a specific archive.

     msvc link
-    	/OPT:REF
-    		When /OFT:REF is enabled, LINK removes unreferenced packaged functions and data.
+    	/OPT:{REF | NOREF}
+    		/OPT:REF eliminates functions and data that are never referenced; /OPT:NOREF keeps functions and data that are never referenced.